SAVE Promise Clubs engage students in meaningful violence prevention efforts within their school and community.

 - Is there a specific need in your school or community that you feel should have more attention by students and others?

 - What are social interest of concerns specific to your school or community?
-(For example, there may be a higher incidence of teen smoking or teen pregnancy in your local area.)
+(For example, there may be a higher incidence of bullying or youth suicide in your local area.)

 SAVE SERVICE PROJECT IDEAS

-- Start a SAVE Chapter in other schools.
+- Start a SAVE Promise Club in other schools.

 - Sponsor a crime/violence prevention fair for your school and community.

-- Decorate a bulletin board at your school, local library, or local business to spread the SAVE message.
+- Decorate a bulletin board at your school, local library, or local business to spread the SAVE Promise Club message.

-- Have a nonviolence essay contest and send the winning essay to possibly be published on SAVE’s website or in SAVE’s newsletter.
+- Host a #SaySomething essay contest and send the winning essay to possibly be published in SAVE’s Promise Club newsletter.